Learn-Write-Repeat/Open-contributions/Mahendra_Python_Var,Datatypes.md

   print(color)
   print(cost)
   ```
- Result:`Apple Green 15.75`
+ **Result:**`Apple Green 15.75`
 So this here finishes the basics of Variables hope you enjoyed the topics.

 ## Data Types
-Remeber all those variables which we created in the above lessons we saw there were plain numbers,decimal numbers,and simple text.
+Remeber all those variables which we created in the above lessons, we saw there were plain **numbers, decimal numbers**, and **simple text**.
-These are nothing but different Data Types.
+These are nothing but different **Data Types**.
-!!!Shocker huh, all this time you were using data types and you didn't know what they were.
+!!!Shocker huh :laughing:, all this time you were using data types and you didn't know what they were.:astonished:
 * In programming, data type is an important concept.
 * Variables can store data of different types, and different types can do different things.
 #### Data Types Table